Introduction

 Over a decade ago, methods allowing the induction of pluripotent stem cells from fibroblast cultures, in both human and mice, were developed4,5.
 These reports showed that by exogenously expressing a small set of key transcription factors (Oct4, Sox2, c-Myc and Klf4), a somatic cell could be reprogrammed back into a pluripotent state, characterised by their capacity for self-renewal and ability to differentiate into the three main germ layers.
 These human induced pluripotent stem cells (hiPSCs) show many key features of their physiological embryonic stem cell (hESC) counterparts, while avoiding many of the ethical issues regarding the use of stem cells derived from embryos.

-Since the discovery of reprogramming methods, hiPSC lines have attracted great interest, particularly for their potential use as alternatives to hESCs in regenerative medicine6 and disease modelling, including studies on monogenic disorders7,8, and some late onset diseases9.
+Since the discovery of reprogramming methods, hiPSC lines have attracted great interest, particularly for their potential use as alternatives to hESCs in regenerative medicine6 and disease modelling, including studies on monogenic disorders7,8 and some late onset diseases9.
 However, to understand the value of using hiPSCs in regenerative therapy, drug development and/or studies of disease mechanisms, it is important to establish how similar hiPSCs are to hESCs at the molecular and functional levels.
-To address this, multiple studies have compared hiPSCs and hESCs, using a variety of assays, including methylation analysis10, transcriptomics11,12 and even quantitative proteomics13.
-It should be noted, however, that many of these earlier studies were performed at a time when reprogramming protocols were less robust14 and when the depth of proteome coverage and quantitative information that could be obtained was lower than today.
+To address this, multiple studies have compared hiPSCs and hESCs, using a variety of assays, including methylation analysis10, transcriptomics11,12 and even quantitative proteomics13,14.
+It should be noted, however, that many of these earlier studies were performed at a time when reprogramming protocols were less robust15 and when the depth of proteome coverage and quantitative information that could be obtained was lower than today.

-In this study, we have addressed the similarity of hiPSCs to hESCs by performing a detailed proteomic analysis, comparing a set of hiPSC lines derived from human primary skin fibroblasts15 of independent, healthy donors, with several independent hESC lines.
+In this study, we have addressed the similarity of hiPSCs to hESCs by performing a detailed proteomic analysis, comparing a set of four hiPSC lines derived from human primary skin fibroblasts16 of independent, healthy donors, with four independent hESC lines.
 The data highlight that while both types of stem cell lines have very similar global protein abundance profiles, they also show some specific and significant quantitative differences in protein expression.
 In particular, the reprogramed iPSC lines consistently display higher total protein levels, predominantly affecting cytoplasmic proteins required to sustain higher growth, along with mitochondrial changes, and an excess of secreted proteins, with impact upon cell phenotypes.

 Results